benhur07b/benhur07b.github.io/_posts/2019-10-22-why-you-shouldnt-use-qgis.md

 ---
 layout: post
-title: "Why You Shouldn't Use QGIS"
+title: "Why you shouldn't Use QGIS"
 description: "A presentation on why you shouldn't use QGIS (or should you?)."
 tags: [foss4g, foss4gph, qgis, gis, presentation]
 pinned: false